Szoftverrendszerek-tervezese/Android/README.md

 # Android

-Projektünk, a "Cross Platform learning environment" egy tudásmegosztó oldal Android verziója.
+Our project, a "Cross Platform learning environment" is a knowledge - sharing Android app written in Kotlin

-Repository felépítése:

-docs: ez tartalmazza a dokumentációt

-a repository többi része pedig a forráskódot
+docs: contains teh documentation of the software

+The rest of the repository contains the source code